MSCraftWiki/mscraft.org/wiki/cookbook.md

 # Cookbook
 ## By E.N.
 Derman.

-The art of cooking delicious food is one rarely travelled yet one that can be most rewarding.
+The path of learning how to cook delicious food is one rarely travelled yet one that can be most rewarding.
-This instructional guidebook will teach you how to dazzle your friends, family, loved-ones, estranged Piglin cousins, and more.
+This instructional guidebook will teach you how to dazzle your friends, family, loved-ones, estranged Piglin cousins, and more with easy, tasty, satisfying recipes you can make with forageable ingredients throughout your area.

 1. [Apple Pie](#apple-pie)
 1. [Bacon](#bacon)